Stop losing money on Event Security Contractor projects.

 Frequently Asked Questions

-What happens if the event is canceled last minute?
+What happens if the event runs longer than the contracted hours?